Top 5 Questions about Sump Pumps

 To keep your sump pump in good working condition, we recommend having a service every 12 months.
 However, some pumps are used more frequently than others.
 For example: We attend many pumps in London that are heavily used due to a build-up of silt in their basement drainage channels, so in such instances, we would recommend a service every 6 months to ensure the pump is working as it should.
 The Basement Sump Pump Company can offer competitive discounts to customers who require a service every 6 months.

 Your pump will also be heavily used if it disposes of water from a washing machine or dishwasher.
 We also service sewage pumps, which may require a deep clean every other year.
 This can be assessed at the time of your pump service.

 What do I do if my sump pump alarm goes off?

 In the event of your alarm sounding, don’t panic!
 Sometimes condensation will make contact with the sensor inside the chamber and set off your alarm.
 To find out if the water level inside you pump is too high, then listen to see if your pump is running constantly.
 It will sound similar to a dishwasher.
 The pump may be continuously running for various reasons, most of which can be easily fixed.

-If you need an engineer to inspect your pump, give us a call on 0800 019 9949 and we will endeavour to get someone out to help you as soon as possible.
+If you require an engineer to provide your sump pump repair, give us a call on 0800 019 9949 and we will endeavour to get someone out to help you as soon as possible.